 These types of sales aids provided by the marketing department have potential to reduce the sales cycle.
-This will trace back to your team to show great teamwork between Sales and Marketing to benefit the company.
+This will trace back to your team to show great teamwork between sales and marketing to benefit the company.

 What should you do right now?
 Ask the sales team what they need.
 Find out how you can help them shorten the sales cycle.

-Metric #3: Track the Close Rate
+3. Track the Close Rate

 One of the most important sales metrics for marketers is the close rate.
-The perception is that marketers do not need to focus on this metric because it’s at the end of the sales funnel, several steps after Marketing provided Sales with the resources they need to close deals.
+The perception is that marketers do not need to focus on this metric because it’s at the end of the sales funnel, several steps after marketing provided sales with the resources they need to close deals.

 That mentality will limit your company’s growth and stunt your career advancement.

-Marketing needs to proactively investigate how they can help Sales close more deals by better articulating the value of your company’s solution, especially compared to a competitor.
+Marketing needs to proactively investigate how they can help sales close more deals by better articulating the value of your company’s solution, especially compared to a competitor.

-If the sales team fumbles a lead, it’s not always Sales’ fault.
-Sometimes it’s a lack of supporting materials or research provided by Marketing.
+If the sales team fumbles a lead, it’s not always sales’ fault.
+Sometimes it’s a lack of supporting materials or research provided by marketing.
 As a marketing leader, you need to focus on the close rate to understand whether your support function is succeeding or failing.

 The key to interpreting the close rate is understanding what factors impact this metric.
 Important things to keep in mind include: